frozencity/flutter_rabbit/README.md

-# flutter_rabbit

 Rabbit Converter package for Flutter.
-This is a wrapper for Rabbit Converter.
+Using this, you can convert Burmese Strings to and from Zawgyi and Unicode.

 ## Features
 - Converts from ZawGyi to Myanmar Unicode.